-Monteverdi Tuscany is a collection of exquisitely restored rental villas and a boutique hotel, seamlessly blended into the 12th century hamlet of Castiglioncello del Trinoro.
+Monteverdi Tuscany is a boutique hotel and exquisitely restored rental villas, seamlessly blended into the 12th-century hamlet of Castiglioncello del Trinoro.

 Guest rooms and private villas

-They come with a state-of-the-art kitchen, where private chef will prepare authentic Tuscan cuisine, a wine cellar as well as custom-designed furniture and oversized marble baths.
+They come with a state-of-the-art kitchen, where a private chef will prepare authentic Tuscan cuisine, a wine cellar as well as custom-designed furniture and oversized marble baths.

 The culinary experience

-Also, the wine cellars are well-stocked with the finest regional appellations—making the Monteverdi a marvelous escape for the food and wine lovers.
+Finally, the wine cellars are well-stocked with the finest regional appellations—making the Monteverdi a marvelous escape for the food and wine lovers.